josephrmartinez/RecipeEmbeddings/README.md

 Format response to vibesearch with LINK to recipes table
 - Values in id column should LINK to recipes table

-Publish datasette
-- Deploy datasettewith metadata, installed plugins, and .env link to api key
-- Store api key as env on openai_embeddings plug in?

 Create templates / separate UI site for datasette
 - Create template the allows full text and vibe search on database